 Assets contributed to the Settlement Trust will no longer be available to CIRI.
-CIRI will not be able to use the contributed assets to invest in new businesses or opportunities, or as collateral for loans.
-After CIRI contributes assets to the Settlement Trust, CIRI will not be able to distribute these assets to its shareholders and will not receive earnings on the assets.
-This likely will result in some or all of CIRI’s dividends and distributions to its shareholders being replaced with distributions made by the Settlement Trust to its beneficiaries.
+CIRI is not be able to use the contributed assets to invest in new businesses or opportunities, or as collateral for loans.
+After CIRI contributes assets to the Settlement Trust, CIRI is not be able to distribute these assets to its shareholders and will not receive earnings on the assets.
 The CIRI Board will take these impacts into account when it decides whether to contribute assets to the Settlement Trust, and what assets to contribute.

 No, the Trust Agreement specifies that no Trustee shall be compensated for service as a Trustee.

-While the decision to establish the Settlement Trust must be made by shareholders, by law the CIRI Board must appoint the Trustees.
+While the decision to establish the Settlement Trust was made by shareholders, by law the CIRI Board must appoint the Trustees.

 The beneficiaries of the Settlement Trust are individuals who are CIRI shareholders or are Natives or descendants of Natives, as those terms are defined by ANCSA.

 A settlement trust can provide a broad range of benefits to its beneficiaries, including, but not limited to, shareholder distributions.
-For example, distributions from the Settlement Trust are expected to replace some or all of CIRI’s dividends and future Elders’ Trust payments.
-Trust distributions will not be taxable in most circumstances, whereas CIRI dividends are generally taxable to shareholders.
+For example, distributions from the Settlement Trust have replaced CIRI’s dividends and future Elders’ Trust payments.
+Trust distributions are not be taxable in most circumstances, whereas CIRI dividends were generally taxable to shareholders.
 Other benefits may include, but would not be limited to, burial assistance, training and internships, cultural programs and other activities.